Lloyd-Emperor/Lloyd-Emperor/README.md

 I'm a passionate **MERN Stack Developer** and **Data Analyst** from Nigeria.
 I love building innovative solutions and analyzing data to gain insights.

 ## 🚀 What I Do
-- 💻 Full-Stack Web Development (MERN)
+- 💻 Full-Stack Web Development (MERN) and Python
 - 📊 Data Analysis and Visualization
 - 💡 Building Trading Bots and Automation Tools